libreosteo/LibreOsteo/README.rst

     python manage.py syncdb

-It should ask for the administrateur user.
+It should ask for the administrator user.

 Compile the translations ::